22 Small Business Tax Deductions to Know in 2025

 2. Car Expenses

 If you use your car for business activities, such as driving to see a client or going to the store to buy office supplies, the costs may be tax deductible as long as you keep track of the mileage.
-The deductible mileage rate for tax year 2023 is $.655 per mile.
+The deductible mileage rate for tax year 2024 is 67 cents per mile.
+For 2025, the rate is 70 cents per mile.

 If you have only one vehicle and use it for both personal and business needs, you will likely need to separate the mileage in order for car expenses to be considered a self-employed tax deduction.

-Small business building owners can receive a tax credit up to $5 per square foot to support energy efficiency improvements that deliver lower utility bills.
+Small business building owners can receive a tax deduction of up to $5.65 per square foot (for tax year 2024) to support energy efficiency improvements that deliver lower utility bills.

 If you bought a new, qualified plug-in electric vehicle (EV) in 2023 or after, you may be eligible for a clean vehicle tax credit up to $7,500 under Internal Revenue Code Section 30D.
-You may qualify for it by buying a qualified new car or light truck.
+You may be able to claim it by buying a qualified new car or light truck.
 The credit is available to individuals and businesses.

 The maximum credit is $7,500.
 It is nonrefundable, so you can’t get back more on the credit than you owe in taxes.
 You can’t apply any excess credit to future tax years.